monome/docs/norns/engine-study-3.md

 ### formatting

-In this study, we'll be demonstrating a slightly different formatting for arguments in this study than the previous two chapters.
+In this study, we'll demonstrate a slightly different formatting for arguments than the previous two chapters.

-Previously, we established all of our arguments at the start of the SynthDef.
+In *rude mechanicals* and *skilled labor*, we established all of our arguments at the start of the SynthDef.
 For example:

 ```js
 SynthDef("source", {